-If you want to participate in a Medicare-approved clinical research study, you do not need to get approval from us or your PCP.
+If you want to participate in a Medicare-approved clinical research study, you do not need to get approval from us.
 The providers that deliver your care as part of the clinical research study do not need to be part of our plan's network of providers.